mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 ...

-“Dang, he’s cute,” Tao said.
+“Are you interested in him?”
+Tao asked.
 He and I were at a social gathering.
-It seemed like that was everyone’s reaction anytime I showed a picture of Jonah.
 Tao found out that he was in the same ward as Jonah.
-“Are you interested in him?”

 “Maybe, maybe not,” I answered.
 “I like being around him, but I feel like communication has been pretty off.
 I’d say that’s been his biggest red flag.”